tomasurdiales/DataScienceCookBook/README.md

 https://tomasurdiales.github.io/mkdocz/

 > **Note:**
-> This format is in the process of soon becoming the official directive/recommendation for all projects by the AI & Data Science Sub-Chapter.
+> this format is in the process of soon becoming the official directive/recommendation for all projects by the AI & Data Science Sub-Chapter.

 ---